-Dean, UG Programs; Director, MMin Program; Assistant Professor of New Testament and Greek
+Dean, SBTS; Director, MMin Program; Assistant Professor of New Testament and Greek

 Dr. Trent Rogers teaches courses in New Testament and Greek.
 He is passionate about teaching the Bible and leading students to love and serve God, who has revealed Himself in the Bible.
 He has published in the areas of the Pauline Epistles, New Testament Greek, and Hellenistic Judaism.
 Prior to coming to Cedarville University, Trent served as Pastor for Adult Ministries at Grace Baptist Church in Cedarville, Ohio, where he is still an active member.